omoindrot/omoindrot.github.io/_posts/2018-03-19-triplet-loss.md

 ---
 layout: post
 title: Triplet Loss and Online Triplet Mining in TensorFlow
-description: ""
+description: "Triplet loss is known to be difficult to implement, especially if you add the constraints of TensorFlow"
-excerpt: "Triplet loss is difficult to get right, especially inside a TensorFlow graph.
-We'll see a naive approach and follow with a much more efficient sampling method for triplet loss."
+excerpt: "Triplet loss is known to be difficult to implement, especially if you add the constraints of TensorFlow"
 author: "Olivier Moindrot"
 date:   2018-03-19
 permalink: /triplet-loss